iEdgir01/sonarr-radarr-torrent-cleaner/README.md

 I’ve updated the URL handling logic to my own, as referenced in [this project](https://github.com/iEdgir01/radarr-autodelete), because the existing `config.json` handling didnt want to work ## probably because I am dumb.

 ### 3. Remove the need to build a Docker image locally
-Building Docker images locally on OpenMediaVault can be inconvenient since the OMV environment is largely web-based, including the Docker Compose functionality.
-Instead, you only need to add the provided `docker-compose.yml` file via the OMV Docker Compose extension.
-Then, you can mount the `config.yml` file and start the service with ease.
+Building Docker images locally on OpenMediaVault can be inconvenient since the OMV environment is web-based. you only need to add the provided `docker-compose.yml` file via the OMV Docker Compose extension or clone the docker-compose fil locally and ``docker-compose up``.
 Check the logs to ensure it's working.

-I will also be creating a dedicated Docker image, which will allow you to use a pre-built Docker Compose file instead of building the image locally.
-Once that is ready, I will provide the link to the image here:
+I have created [a dedicated Docker image](https://hub.docker.com/r/iedgir01/media_cleaner), which will allow you to use a pre-built Docker Compose file instead of building the image and hosting the codebase locally.
-``link to docker image``

 ## `config.yml` File Setup